danielbrendel/hortusfox-web/CONTRIBUTING.md

 ```

 Users can now select the new language via their preferences and you can also set the language as default in the admin dashboard.

+**Note:** Pull requests of missing translations are appreciated.
+Please tag the associated issue of your pull request with the `localization` tag.